Every Zipper applet has a built-in router that maps a path to a corresponding handler function.

 main.ts file that exports a

 handler function.
-This function will be called when the applet is invoked without a path.
+This function will be called when the applet is invoked at the root URL, without a path.

-If you'd like to modify the behavior of your handler function based on the HTTP method, you can inspect the request object that's passed to the handler function via the context object.
+If you'd like to modify the behavior of your handler function based on the HTTP method, you can inspect the request object that is part of the context object passed to the handler.